techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks.md

 Users in your organization use a Teams app to track and complete inspections.
 You choose to integrate this inspections app with tasks so that a Planner task is created for each inspection tracked in the system.

 - When a user opens one of these tasks from the Planner app in Teams, they see a simplified screen with a button to jump directly to the inspection experience powered by your inspections app.
 - When they complete the task and exit the inspections experience, they’re right back in Planner where they started.

 Users get the tailored experience that a Teams app provides right from within their assigned tasks.
 They don’t have to navigate to a different app to get work done.

 In addition to these benefits when users complete tasks, the app-powered tasks feature allows organizations to reflect required line-of-business (LOB) processes and workflows as tasks, so employees can see all tasks assigned to them from a single place.

 This experience is supported in the Planner app on Teams web, desktop, and mobile.
-You can update any Teams app to create these app-powered tasks and provide tailored task experiences.
+You can update any Teams app to create app-powered tasks to provide tailored task experiences for your users.

 ## Requirements

 App-powered tasks is an extensibility feature that relies on programmatic creation and management of task.
 Here are the requirements to use this feature in your organization.

-- Each app-powered task must have a reference link that points to an experience in a destination Teams app.
-It's recommended to point this reference link to the specific item or screen the user should be working on.
-This reference link must be added to the task in a specific way.
-To learn more, see [Add the destination link](#add-the-destination-link).
+- Each app-powered task must have a reference URL that points to an experience in a destination Teams app.
+It's recommended to point this reference URL to the specific item or screen the user should be working on.
+This reference URL must be added to the task in a specific way.
+To learn more, see the [Add the reference URL](#add-the-reference-URL) section of this article.
 - Tasks must be created and updated using the [business scenarios](/graph/api/resources/businessscenario-planner-overview?view=graph-rest-beta) API in Microsoft Graph.
   - Users who need to work with the task must have access to the destination app in Teams, as governed by the app policies you set in the Teams admin center.
 To learn more, see [Overview of app management and governance in Teams admin center](manage-apps.md).
 - The destination Teams app is responsible for managing the task lifecycle, which includes the following actions: